Woodstock Windows Servers

 Components of Windows Server 2008 R2 have received hardware boosts as well.
 Hyper-V in Windows Server 2008 R2 can now access up to 64 logical CPUs on host computers—twice Hyper-V’s initial number of supported CPUs.
 This capability not only takes advantage of new multicore systems, it also means greater virtual machine consolidation ratios per physical host.

-Improved Data and Storage Management
+Enhanced Data & Storage Management

 Managing storage isn’t just about managing disks.
 Storage volume has been increasing at a 51% compounded annual growth rate between 2008 and 2012 according to IDC.
 To keep pace and stay competitive, organizations must begin managing data, not just disks.
 Windows Server 2008 R2 gives you the tools for precisely this kind of initiative with the new File Classification Infrastructure (FCI).
 This new feature builds an extensible and automated classification mechanism on top of existing shared file architectures enabling you to direct specific actions for specific files based on entirely customizable classification.